paxperscientiam/dlv/README.md

 ### Fork notice
 This fork is a TypeScript implementation of [dlv](https://github.com/developit/dlv).
+Some remarks in this readme may no longer apply.

 # `dlv(obj, keypath)`